idaholab/moose/modules/tensor_mechanics/doc/content/syntax/NEML2/index.md

 ## Operation Mode: ALL

-In this mode, a userobject [`CauchyStressFromNEML2UO`](CauchyStressFromNEML2UO.md) and a regular MOOSE material object [`CauchyStressFromNEML2Receiver`](CauchyStressFromNEML2Receiver.md) are created.
+In this mode, a userobject [`CauchyStressFromNEML2UO`](CauchyStressFromNEML2UO.md optional=True) and a regular MOOSE material object [`CauchyStressFromNEML2Receiver`](CauchyStressFromNEML2Receiver.md optional=True) are created.
 During each residual evaluation,

 1. The userobject gathers all input variables from all quadrature points into a batched input vector with batch size equal to the total number of quadrature points on the mesh.
-2. The userobject calls the NEML2 materal model to compute the batched output given the batched input.
+2. The userobject calls the NEML2 material model to compute the batched output given the batched input.
 3. The material object retrieves the batched output from the userobject and assigns the output variables to the corresponding MOOSE material properties.

 ## Efficiency Considerations